How to Make Your OT Resume Stand Out

 • Skilled in the assessment and treatment of swallowing disorders in conjunction with speech pathology.

-• Proficient in the use of online documentation systems: Ecare, Casamba, Sigma care.
+• Proficient in the use of online documentation systems: eCare, Epic, Casamba, SigmaCare.

 More on keywords

-Keywords are entered by a recruiter and/or hiring manager, and they are used to help the aforementioned resume screening software sort the resumes from most interesting to least interesting.
+Keywords are entered by a recruiter and/or hiring manager, and they are used to help the aforementioned resume screening software sort submitted resumes from most interesting to least interesting.
 That’s why you should fill your resume with keywords that are specifically used in the job posting for the role you’re pursuing.

-Specialties: musculoskeletal; neuromuscular; hand specialist; polytrauma; home-based primary care; post-acute rehabilitation, children, elderly…
+Specialties: musculoskeletal; neuromuscular; hand specialist; polytrauma; home-based primary care; post-acute rehabilitation; children; elderly…

 Other skills: Basic Life Support (BLS) certification; CPR or First Aid training; other languages spoken…